Please sign in to download the files. A new tab will open where you can login/register.

 Fragment Library with Experimental Solubility

-Solubility is one of the essential physicochemical properties of drug candidates, and its measurement is an important component in the in vitro profiling of drug-like properties.
-An early assessment of this property in drug discovery projects provides valuable information for better interpretation of screening results and the design of new molecules.
+Solubility is defined as one of the essential physicochemical properties of drug candidates.
+Its measurement is critical in the in vitro profiling of drug-like properties.
+An early assessment of solubility in drug discovery projects provides valuable insights for better interpretation of screening results and the design of new molecules.

-Compounds with low aqueous solubility can often produce erroneous results during functional assays, thus, increasing the risk of obtaining false hits or leads.
-Besides, compounds with low aqueous solubility tend to be highly bound to plasma proteins with poor tissue distribution and increased potential of CYP enzyme inhibition.
-Measuring solubility at the early stages of the drug discovery process can identify potentially ambiguous activity data, such as false negatives due to poor solubility, therefore, improving the overall efficiency of activity screening and hit identification.
+Low aqueous solubility of compounds can bring about misleading outcomes during functional assays, thus, increasing the risk of obtaining false hits or leads.
+Furthermore, these compounds tend to bind strongly to plasma proteins, resulting in poor tissue distribution and a higher potential for CYP enzyme inhibition.
+By measuring solubility at the early stages of drug discovery, we can identify potentially ambiguous activity data, such as false negatives caused by low solubility, thus improving the overall quality of activity screening and hit identification efficiency.

-Taking into account the fact that solubility of fragments is the crucial feature that limits their use in various screening techniques of FBDD, Life Chemicals developed its in-house high-throughput technique of kinetic and thermodynamic determination of aqueous solubility of fragments from its proprietary Fragment Compound Collection [1-7].
+Recognizing the significance of solubility in fragment-based drug discovery (FBDD) screening techniques, the Life Chemicals team has developed an in-house high-throughput method for determining the kinetic and thermodynamic aqueous solubility of fragments from its proprietary Fragment Compound Collection [1-7].

-There are almost 25,000 readily available fragments with confirmed aqueous solubility in the Library.
-Additionally, 6,500 fragments are soluble at high concentrations and included in the High Solubility Fragment Subset.
+We are offering more than 27,600 readily available fragments with confirmed DMSO and aqueous solubility.
+In addition, over 10,500 fragments soluble at high concentrations have been included in our High Solubility Fragment Subset.

 Please, contact us at orders@lifechemicals.com for any additional information and price quotations.

-For a pre plated set based on this Screening Library, please explore our Pre-plated Fragment Screening Sets.
+For a pre plated set based on this Screening Library, please, search our Pre-plated Fragment Screening Sets.

 DMSO solubility measurement